 If you wish to film within any of Camden Council's public open spaces you may require filming approval.
-Film makers are required to apply for filming approval on Council's website www.camden.nsw.gov. au/whats-on/visit-camden/filmingapplication-form/.
-A minimum of five business days' notice is required, two weeks' notice for applications requiring traffic management or major pedestrian management.
-Ensure that you have read the terms and conditions and viewed the fees before applying.
-Visit Filming in Camden for more information.
-You can also contact the Film Contact Officer on 4654 7777.
+Film makers are required to apply for filming approval on Council's website www.camden.nsw.gov.au/whats-on/visit-camden/filming-application-form/.